cloudlinux/cloudlinux-doc/docs/apache_mod_lsapi/README.md

 * Apache mod_ruid2 - should be disabled;
 * Apache mod_itk - should be disabled;
-* mod_lsapi does not work when php-fpm is enabled because php-fpm is also a PHP Handler just as mod_lsapi.
+* PHP-FPM - should be disabled because PHP-FPM is also a PHP Handler just as mod_lsapi.

 **Optional requirements**